NeymarL/ChineseChess-AlphaZero/README.md

 * `--type mini`: use mini config, (see `cchess_alphazero/configs/mini.py`)
 * `--gpu '1'`: specify which gpu to use
 * `--ucci`: whether to play with ucci engine (rather than self play, see `cchess_alphazero/worker/play_with_ucci_engine.py`)
+* `--distributed`: run self play in distributed mode which means it will upload the play data to the remote server and download latest model from it

 #### Trainer